-Jacob Frenkel interviewed by CNBC’s Squawk Box on United Airlines replacing CEO
+Jacob Frenkel, chair of the firm’s Government Investigations practice, was interviewed on CNBC’s Squawk Box on United Airlines replacing CEO.

 The company did the right thing by launching an internal investigation, said Jacob Frenkel, a former federal prosecutor and now a partner at law firm Shulman Rogers.